DaydreamDevs/Confetti/README.md

 1. Clone this repository.
 2. Use Salesforce DX to push the source to a scratch org.
-3. Add the Conffeti component to an Opportunity record page and configure the Stage and Amount parameters.
+3. Add the Conffeti component to the top* of an Opportunity record page and configure the Stage and Amount parameters.

+*Note: The component must be added to the very top of the record page for the confetti to be visible on the whole page.

 ## Resources